Disabled Veteran Stuck Indoors For 2 Years Finally Leaves Home After Volunteers Build Wheelchair Ramp

 For Chuck Wood, it was the sweet sound of success as he rolled down his new wheelchair ramp and onto the sidewalk.
-Wood said he loves being outside and it was a moment he could only dream about until now.READ MORE: 6 Dr. Seuss Books Will No Longer Be Published Due To Racist Images
+Wood said he loves being outside and it was a moment he could only dream about until now.READ MORE: Thousands Lose Power As Strong Winds Spread Damage Across Several Towns

 “I’m great now because I can get out and go around, talk to people and yeah it feels great,” he told KTVT-TV.

 Richard Randall is president of the Veterans of All Wars Motorcycle Riders, who made this day possible.
-“He’d been stuck in his house for two-and-half years,” Randall said.READ MORE: Thousands Lose Power As Strong Winds Spread Damage Across Several Towns
+“He’d been stuck in his house for two-and-half years,” Randall said.READ MORE: LOOK: Tufts Medical Center Receives Its First Shipment Of Johnson & Johnson COVID Vaccines

 Wood was even given a new wheelchair, in addition to the ramp.